aws-samples/serverless-patterns/appsync-events-bedrock-cdk/README.md

 4. The triggered Lambda function receives payload;
 5. The Lambda function proceeds to invoke a Bedrock model using the streaming API;
 6. The Lambda function will receive the completion `chunks` as soon as they are available;
-7. For each completion chunk, the Lambda will publish them through the [Publish HTTP API on AppSync Events](https://docs.aws.amazon.com/appsync/latest/eventapi/publish-http.html);
+7. For each completion chunk, the Lambda function will publish them through the [Publish HTTP API on AppSync Events](https://docs.aws.amazon.com/appsync/latest/eventapi/publish-http.html);
 8. The client is now able to retrieve the completion chunks from AppSync Events;
 9. The Client can finally unsubscribe from the channel and close the Websocket connection.